maria-ml/DrugMate/README.md

 1) Launch the application
 2) Ask medication questions.
 Try these type of questions:
+  ##### English Examples:
-      - What are the main reasons me, as a patient should not take Amlodipine Fair-Med 5 mg?
+  - What are the main reasons me, as a patient, should not take Amlodipine Fair-Med 5 mg?
   - How should Amlodipine Thame 10 mg be stored after opening?
   - How is Ampres solution administered, and what is the typical dose for adults?
   - What happens if I forget to take my Androcur 100 mg?
-      - Could Aripil 5 mg affect my ability to drive cars or use machines in any way?
+  - Could Aripil 5 mg affect my ability to drive or use machines?
   - Is it safe to take Valoid 50 mg if I’ve had too much to drink?

-        You can even try other languages:
+  - Why should I avoid grapefruit juice when taking Budenofalk 9 mg granules?
+  - Can Bufomix Easyhaler 320 micrograms be used during an asthma attack?
+  - What common side effects should I expect with Cataflam 50 mg?
+  - Can I use Dalacin 2 vaginal cream if I'm pregnant?
+  - Are there any age restrictions for using Echinaforce Cold & Flu drops?
+  - Can Epanutin Infatabs 50 mg affect how other medicines work?

+  ##### Multilingual Examples:
-      - Quelle est la manière recommandée de prendre Roaccutane 20 mg ?
+  - 🇫🇷 *Quelle est la manière recommandée de prendre Roaccutane 20 mg ?*
-      - Zu welcher Tageszeit sollte Simvastatin Teva 10 mg am besten eingenommen werden?
+  - 🇩🇪 *Zu welcher Tageszeit sollte Simvastatin Teva 10 mg am besten eingenommen werden?*
-      - Quanto spesso posso prendere Rowalief 500 mg al giorno?
+  - 🇮🇹 *Quanto spesso posso prendere Rowalief 500 mg al giorno?*
-      - El ibuprofeno 400mg reduce la inflamacion?
+  - 🇪🇸 *¿El Ibuprofeno 400mg reduce la inflamación?*
-      - Eu tenho um problema cardíaco sério. É arriscado tomar Tadalafil Clonmel 20 mg?
+  - 🇵🇹 *Eu tenho um problema cardíaco sério. É arriscado tomar Tadalafil Clonmel 20 mg?*
+  - 🇨🇳 加比特利 5 毫克会引起情绪变化或情绪副作用吗

+Feel free to ask your own questions — the assistant understands context, dosage, risks, interactions, and more!

 3) Receive accurate and sourced answers